kayrosuno/qping/README.md

 Developed version with go language.
 This version use quicgo library.
 This version run over Linux servers.

+###  Kubernetes test and deployment
+Kubernetes deployment locatd in qping-kubernetes

 ## CA Certificate
 You must change the CA certificate and use your own.
 You can follow this link to read whow to do it: https://developer.apple.com/documentation/network/creating_an_identity_for_local_network_tls